kirs/hedonism/Vancouver.md

 ## Coffee

-* Modus -- the best one for 3rd wave coffee.
-Get a pour-over or buy beans home.
+* Modus (probably the best one for 3rd wave coffee.
+Get a pour-over or buy beans for home)
 * Their There
 * Platform 7 Coffee